mpolden/pysnap/README.md

 [![Build Status](https://travis-ci.org/mpolden/pysnap.png)](https://travis-ci.org/mpolden/pysnap)

+**Note: This project is NOT maintained.
+I don't provide any support for it.**

 A Python library for the Snapchat API

 The implementation is partially based on php-snapchat by dstelljes and the